ddbase3/MediaFoundation/README.md

 ## Components

-The core of MediaApi consists of several conceptual layers:
+The core of MediaFoundation consists of several conceptual layers:

 * **Core API:** Abstract interfaces and data models.
 * **Service Layer:** Media operations such as import, export, and transformation.